Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-10-21-mailcatcher.md

 First we'll install some dependencies.
 As usual, I'll assume we're using Ubuntu 14.04.
 This process will work for Debian and likely older Ubuntu servers as well.

-Here are some basics to isntall.
+Here are some basics to install.
 We'll install some dependencies as well as PHP.
 Then we can see how to make PHP's `mail()` function work with Mailcatcher.

 Finally we'll install Mailcatcher, which is a Ruby gem.